 This chapter is dedicated to exploring these fundamental data types in detail (except std::nullptr_t, which we’ll discuss when we talk about pointers).
 C++ also supports a number of other more complex types, called compound types.
 We’ll explore compound types in a future chapter.

-integral are similar, but have different meanings.
-An
+The terms integer and integral are similar, but sometimes have different meanings.

-Integral type are named so because they are stored in memory as integers, even though their behaviors might vary (which we’ll see later in this chapter when we talk about the character types).
+The term integral means “like an integer”.
+Most often, integral is used as part of the term “integral type”, which includes the broader set of types that are stored in memory as integers, even though their behaviors might vary (which we’ll see later in this chapter when we talk about the character types).
+This includes

 Most modern programming languages include a fundamental

 string type (strings are a data type that lets us hold a sequence of characters, typically used to represent text).
 In C++, strings aren’t a fundamental type (they’re a compound type).
 But because basic string usage is straightforward and useful, we’ll introduce strings in this chapter as well (in lesson 4.17 -- Introduction to std::string).

 Many of the types defined in newer versions of C++ (e.g. std::nullptr_t) use a _t suffix.
 This suffix means “type”, and it’s a common nomenclature applied to modern types.